-Neuroimmune Mechanisms in Alzheimer Disease PathogenesisMcGeer Patrick L.; Rogers, Joseph; McGeer, Edith G.Alzheimer Disease & Associated Disorders: Fall 1994 Article: PDF Only Abstract Summary: Lesions in Alzheimer disease are characterized by the assembly of a variety of cells and proteins associated with the immune system.
+Neuroimmune Mechanisms in Alzheimer Disease PathogenesisMcGeer Patrick L.; Rogers, Joseph; McGeer, Edith G.Alzheimer Disease & Associated Disorders: October 1994 Article: PDF Only Abstract Summary Lesions in Alzheimer disease are characterized by the assembly of a variety of cells and proteins associated with the immune system.
 Activated microglia express high levels of major histocompatibility complex glycoproteins and receptors for complement.
 Small numbers of T lymphocytes infiltrate tissue.
-Proteins of the classical complement pathway are closely connected with [beta]-amyloid deposits. [beta]-Amyloid protein binds C1q in vitro and activates the pathway.
+Proteins of the classical complement pathway are closely connected with β-amyloid deposits. β-Amyloid protein binds C1q in vitro and activates the pathway.
 The membrane attack complex of complement, as well as proteins that defend against that complex, colocalize with dystrophic neurites.
 These data imply that an autodestructive process is occurring in Alzheimer disease, that overactive microglia might be responsible, and that antiinflammatory drugs might be an effective form of therapy. © Lippincott-Raven Publishers.